Darko-Martinovic/DBHelper/README.md

-CreateMOTable                     | Shows how to create the memory optimized tables CreatePartitionScheme             | Shows how to create the partition scheme and the partition function CreateStoredProc                  | Shows how to create the stored procedure CreateTable                       | Shows how to create traditional - disk based tables ExtProperties                     | Shows how to manipulate with extended properties ExtendedEvents                    | Shows how to manipulate with extended events ( create session, add targets, add events )
+CreateMOTable                     | Shows how to create the memory optimized tables CreatePartitionScheme             | Shows how to create the partition scheme and the partition function CreateStoredProc                  | Shows how to create the stored procedure CreateSysVerTempTables            | Shows how to create system-versioned ( temporal ) tables CreateTable                       | Shows how to create traditional - disk based tables ExtProperties                     | Shows how to manipulate with extended properties ExtendedEvents                    | Shows how to manipulate with extended events ( create session, add targets, add events )